kubernetes/git-sync/v3-to-v4.md

 condition where a symbolic name can change after `git ls-remote` but before `git fetch`.

+### The v4.2+ loop

+The v4.2 loop refines the v4 loop even further.
+Instead of using ls-remote to see what the upstream has and then fetching it, git-sync sill just fetch it by ref.
+If the local sync already has the corresponding hash, nothing more will be synced.
+If it did not have that hash before, then it does now and can update the worktree.

 ## Flags

 The flag syntax parsing has changed in v4.  git-sync v3 accept flags in Go's